Montpellier: Modern history

 During the 19th century the city thrived on the wine culture that it was able to produce due to the abundance of sun throughout the year.
 The wine consumption in France allowed Montpellier's citizens to become very wealthy until in the 1890s the phylloxera induced fungal disease had spread amongst the vineyards and the people were no longer able to grow the grapes needed for wine.

 During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

 After this the city grew because it welcomed French repatriates from Algeria and other parts of northern Africa after Algeria's independence from France.
 In the 21st century Montpellier is between France's number seventh and eighth largest city.
 The city had another influx in population more recently, largely due to the student population, who make up about one-fourth of Montpellier's population.
 The school of medicine kickstarted the city's thriving university culture, though many other universities have been well established there.
 The coastal city also benefited in the past 40 years from major construction programs such as Antigone, Port Marianne and Odysseum districts.

 Geography

 The city is situated on hilly ground 10 km inland from the Mediterranean coast, on the river Lez.

 Montpellier is located 170 km from Marseille, 242 km from Toulouse, and 748 km from Paris.
+The city is relatively close to Nîmes, being just 50 km (31 mi).

 Montpellier's highest point is the Place du Peyrou, at an altitude of 57 m.
 The city is built on two hills, Montpellier and Montpelliéret, thus some of its streets have great differences of altitude.
 Some of its streets are also very narrow and old, which gives it a more intimate feel.